kaushal/QnA/README.md

-This app will be a live Q&A system, probabl
+This app will be a live Q&A system, probably